joshbeard/joshbeard.me-website/src/uses.md

 I've been a Linux user since 1999 or so, with a few years of running FreeBSD, starting around 2004.
-I've used macOS a lot at work since 2008, along with an occassional Linux workstation.
+I've used macOS a lot at work since 2008, along with an occasional Linux workstation.
 Briefly got stuck using Windows 11 at work and hated it.
 Ads built into the desktop?
 Insane anyone puts up with that crap, but WSL2 wasn't bad.
 My opinion of Microsoft has and will always be low - I was a Linux geek in the early 2000s and they were overtly hostile to Linux and open source.

 * MacBook Pro (2015) 13" Retina i7 3.1GHz/16GB.
 Arch Linux full time, but dual
   boot macOS for LogicPro sometimes.
-A little quriky, but it's a workhorse and outperforms my newer M1 running macOS most days.
+A little quirky, but it's a workhorse and outperforms my newer M1 running macOS most days.
 * MacBook Pro M1 (work).
 Runs macOS.
 Daily Driver.
 I've started to dislike macOS quite a bit for getting work done, after using it over the last 14